32749 Franklin Rd Suite 200 Franklin, MI 48025

 Swelling or Gum Irritation Around a Tooth

 At Dental House and Aesthetics, we are committed to your oral health.
 If you suffer from tooth decay or damage, a simple filling may not be enough to protect your smile.
-With a dental crown, you could preserve your natural tooth structure and prevent worsening conditions.
-Contact our office today to schedule a consultation and learn more about your treatment options.
+With a dental crown, you can preserve your natural tooth structure and prevent further deterioration.